doc4d/docs/docs/ViewPro/method-list.md

 The `VP Get show print lines` command <!-- REF _command_.VP_Get_show_print_lines.Summary -->returns `True` if the print preview lines are visible and `False` if they are hidden.
 <!-- END REF -->

-In `vpAreaName`, pass the name of the 4D View Pro area.
+In *vpAreaName*, pass the name of the 4D View Pro area.

-In `index`, pass the index of the target sheet.
-If index is omitted, the command applies to the current sheet.
+In *sheet*, pass the index of the target sheet.
+If *sheet* is omitted, the command applies to the current sheet.

 > Indexing starts at 0.